godotengine/godot-docs/tutorials/3d/3d_text.rst

 Projected Label node (or any other Control)
 -------------------------------------------

-There is a last solution that is more complex to set up, but provides the most
+There is a final approach that is more complex to set up, but provides the most
 flexibility: projecting a 2D node onto 3D space.
 This can be achieved using the return value of :ref:`unproject_position<class_Camera3D_method_unproject_position>` method on a Camera3D node in a script's ``_process()`` function.
 This return value